TomasVotruba/php-arch-posts/page.markdown

 Nette is just one possible example, this also holds true for Symfony, Doctrine, Zend and any other evolving software project that is alive and healthy.
 Change is inevitable.

-I'll use Nette because that's the first project we migrate under... well, I'll tell you later the exact number of days.
+I'll use Nette because that's the first project we migrate it under... well, I'll tell you later the exact number of days.

 Also, I'll use Symfony as a go-to project, because that's my personal preference.
 Replace it with your personal favorite framework.